Mint, Personal Capital and You Need a Budget (YNAB) are three of the best budgeting tools, but which one is right for you?

 For several years now, I’ve used Personal Capital in addition to Mint.com to manage my personal finances.

 When you sign in to Personal Capital, the dashboard displays your net worth in the upper left corner.
 Budgeting isn’t the primary focus.
-Instead, the website and app focuses more on investments.
+Instead, the service is geared more toward investments.

-In fact, that’s why the free money tools are offered.
+In fact, that’s why there are free money tools offered.
 Personal Capital wants you to become a wealth management client.

 For budgeting, you set a monthly spending goal and your transactions are categorized automatically as long as you link your financial accounts with Personal Capital.